Mazzareth/masterwork/src/app/zzq/Context.md

 - Strict “Client-first” information architecture: all projects and notes are linked to a specific Client.
 - Nested slide-outs avoid deep navigation and keep context visible at all times.
 - Inline, live-updating edits reduce clicks and keep the flow fast; can be extended later with richer forms.
 - Commission panel opens only when a project is selected AND loaded (or an aggregated note is clicked).
-Selecting a client does not open Commission; its open state is derived from `selectedProjectId` AND `projectLive` in [ZZQPage()](src/app/zzq/page.tsx:86).
-The panel will not show "No commission selected" - it only appears when a project is actually available.
+Selecting a client does not open Commission; its open state is derived from selectedProjectId AND projectLive in [src/app/zzq/page.tsx](src/app/zzq/page.tsx).
 - Off-canvas containment: the page wrapper also uses overflow-hidden to fully prevent horizontal scrollbars, and closed panels use pointer-events-none so they cannot intercept clicks or create accidental horizontal overflow.
-See [page.tsx wrapper](src/app/zzq/page.tsx:543) and panel toggles at [client panel](src/app/zzq/page.tsx:632) and [commission panel](src/app/zzq/page.tsx:787).
+See [src/app/zzq/page.tsx](src/app/zzq/page.tsx) for panel toggles and transitions.

 ## Dark Theme Revamp (2025-09)
 - Visual system